giladreich/QuickCut/README.md

 I always connect my laptop to a monitor using external keyboard and mouse.

-This is my favorite keyboard that I currently use at home:
+This is preffered keyboard that I currently use at home:

 ![Apple Keyboard](/pictures/apple_keyboard.png)

-It has F13 til F19 keys which never worked for me, so I looked up for alternative solutions and I found out about `KeyTweak` and some other programs that all they do, is editing the registry using the default functionality Windows has for mapping keys.
-So I was excited for a second and I though that this actually did it for me, but unfortunately every time you map a key on the windows registry, that requires a full reboot to the system in order to load the new key mapping layout.
-It also doesn't let you map a combination of keys to a key.
+It has F13 til F19 keys which are non-functioning keys I wanted to make use of.
+In looking for alternative solutions I came across `KeyTweak`, as well as other programs, that edit the registry using the default functionality Windows has for mapping keys.
+Unfortunately every time you map a key on the windows registry it requires a full reboot to the system in order to load the new key mapping layout.
+It also doesn't allow for mapping a combination of keys to a key.

-Long story short, I though about alternative solutions that brought me to the idea of making a fully interactive application that runs as a background service which does all the key mapping for me with the ability of creating different actions to be as efficient as possible when using the keyboard.
+This brought me to the idea of developing an interactive application that runs as a background service which does all sorts of key mapping invoking different actions to be as efficient as possible when using the keyboard.

-For that reason `QuickCut` is here and free to use :)
+For that reason `QuickCut` is here and free to use :).

 ## Contributing

-Pull-Requests are more than welcome and will be very appreciated.
-So feel free to contribute if you want to improve the project.
+Pull-Requests are greatly appreciated should you like to contribute to the project.

-Same goes for opening issues, if you have any suggestions, feedback or you found any bugs, please do not hesitate to open an [issue](https://github.com/giladreich/QtDirect3D/issues).
+Same goes for opening issues; if you have any suggestions, feedback or you found any bugs, please do not hesitate to open an [issue](https://github.com/giladreich/QuickCut/issues).

 ## Authors